 Indonesia’s bold, dynamic culture and tropical climate make the country a popular destination for expatriates.
 However, the process of obtaining the permits required to live and work in Indonesia legally can be complex, which might be a deterrent for some workers.

-What Types of Work Visas Are Issued in Indonesia?
+Types of Work Visas in Indonesia

 Like most countries, Indonesia has a variety of visas available for foreign nationals who wish to visit.
 There are two kinds of visas for individuals who plan to work in Indonesia:

 - Izin Tinggal Terbatas, or ITAS: A limited-stay permit.
 An ITAS may be issued to foreign nationals through a local immigration office by the Immigration Directorate General in Indonesia.
 Before an individual can get an ITAS, they will also need to get a Visa Izin Tinggal Terbatas (VITAS), which is an Indonesian limited-stay permit visa.

 - Kartu Izin Tinggal Tetap, or KITAP: A permanent-stay visa.
 A KITAP may be issued to a foreign worker who has held an ITAS for at least three consecutive years.

 Requirements to Obtain Indonesia Work Visas

 The employer and the employee will both need to submit numerous documents throughout the work visa application process.

 Employers must provide: